rohithsaradhy/vh_anom_bdt/README.md

 Root files for 2018RR and 2017UL are kept in data_files/2021_11_09 that includes WH and ZH leptonic tags

-tools/ntuple_meta.py converts these root files to pandas data frame.
+methods in tools/ntuple_meta.py converts these root files to pandas data frame.

 the python wrapper requires the following packages: numpy